ropensci/spocc/vignettes/spocc_guide.md

 _Leaflet.js_

-Leaflet JS is an open source mapping library that can leverage various layers from multiple sources.
-Using the `leafletR` library, it's possible to generate a local `geoJSON` file and a html file of species distribution maps.
+[Leaflet JS](http://leafletjs.com/) is an open source mapping library that can leverage various layers from multiple sources.
+Using the [`leafletR`](http://cran.r-project.org/web/packages/leafletR/index.html) library, it's possible to generate a local `geoJSON` file and a html file of species distribution maps.
 The folder can easily be moved to a web server and served widely without any additional coding.

-It's also possible to render similar maps iwth Mapbox by committing just the geoJSON file to GitHub or posting it as a gist.
+It's also possible to render similar maps with Mapbox by committing just the geoJSON file to GitHub or posting it as a gist on GitHub.
 All the remaining fields will become part of a table inside a tooltip, providing a extremely quick and easy way to serve up interactive maps.
-This is especially useful when a user does not have access to web hosting.
+This is especially useful when users do not have their own web hosting options.

 Here is an example of making a leaflet map: